Yousef Pashtun

 Mohammad Yousef Pashtun (یوسف پښتون) is an Afghan technocrat and politician.
-He served as Minister of Urban Development and Housing for two terms (2002-2003, 2005-2010) and as Governor of Kandahar province in 2003, replacing Gul Agha Sherzai under President Hamid Karzai's administration.
+He served as Minister of Urban Development and Housing for two terms (2002–2003, 2005–2010) and as Governor of Kandahar province in 2003, replacing Gul Agha Sherzai under President Hamid Karzai's administration.
 In 2010, he was appointed as Senior Adviser to President Karzai on Construction, Mines, Water & Energy.
 In 2014, minister Pashtun continued to serve as Senior Adviser to President Ashraf Ghani.
 Yِousef Pashtun is also chairing the Kabul New City Development Authority Board.

 Biography

 Yousef Pashtun, an ethnic Pashtun of the Barakzai tribe, was born in the city of Kandahar.
 He was born to one of the elite families of Kandahar on November 15, 1946.
 His grandfather, General Mohammad Nabi Khan was the Army Chief of Southern Zone of Afghanistan during the Third Afghan - Anglo War under the command of King Amanullah Khan.
 His father, Brigadier Mohammad Ghani Khan, served as Corps Commander of Eastern and afterwards Northern Zone of Afghanistan.
 His maternal grandfather Haji Gul Muhammad Khan was an active politician and key figure in Southern Afghanistan's political leadership.
 Pashtun graduated from Ahmad Shah Baba High School in 1965.
-He began studying Engineering at Kabul University, and being ranked in top 10 of Afghanistan's Higher Secondary Board Exam, he soon received a USAID/Kabul University scholarship to attend American University of Beirut in Lebanon, where Pashtun earned a bachelor's degree in Architecture, and two master's degrees, one in Architecture (1973) and Urban Design and Planning (1977).
+He began studying engineering at Kabul University, and being ranked in top 10 of Afghanistan's Higher Secondary Board Exam, he soon received a USAID/Kabul University scholarship to attend American University of Beirut in Lebanon, where Pashtun earned a bachelor's degree in Architecture, and two master's degrees, one in Architecture (1973) and Urban Design and Planning (1977).

 After his Masters, he worked in "Dar-ul-Handasa Design & Construction Company" in the Middle East.
 Under this company he worked on the master plans of Dubai and Ras-al-Khaima cities.
 After his return to Afghanistan he worked as a lecturer in Engineering Faculty of Kabul University.

 During Soviet invasion

 After the Soviet invasion, Yousef Pashtun escaped three times from Soviet troops and finally had to leave Afghanistan, and he took refuge to Pakistan.
-In Pakistan he started helping the Mujahideen fighters against Soviet troops.
-He started to provide Foreign aid to the Mujahideen and also founded Al-Jehad Hospital for free treatment of Afghan Mujahideen.
-Having secret trips to Afghanistan to provide financial and medical aid for the Mujahideen, he worked a lot for the victory of Mujahideen over Soviet troops.
+In Pakistan he started helping the Afghans fighting against Soviet troops by providing humanitarian aid.
+He started to provide humanitarian aid to the Mujahideen and also founded a Hospital for free treatment of Afghans affected by the war.
+He worked a lot to support the Afghans in their resistance against Soviet occupation.
 During the war against Soviet invasion he formed strong ties with United Nations and then he founded several other NGOs like Mercy Corps International (MCI) for the agricultural development of Afghanistan, Demining Agency for Afghanistan (DAFA) and Rehabilitating Infrastructure for Rural Afghanistan (RIFRA) for the development of Afghanistan.